vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 default editor.

 The entry filename is based on the title of the changelog entry file.
-If you run the changelog command `changelog -t "Fix bug #666"`, it generates a `changelogs/unreleased/fix-bug-#666.yml` file.
+If you run the changelog command `changelog -t "Fix bug #666"`, generates a `changelogs/unreleased/fix-bug-#666.yml` file.

 #### Arguments